anrfreitas/ecore-atlassian-assessment/README.md

 This project was created to assess my skills using Java and Springboot.

-The infrastructure was created using Docker and Docker-compose, and you can bring it up live by running the commmand `docker-compose up -d`.
+The infrastructure was created using Docker and Docker-compose, and you can bring it up live by running the following commmand:
+- `docker-compose up -d`

 The project will be running on port `8080`, and it'll be using `/api` endpoint prefix.